-Using new theoretical ideas and his novel algorithmic approach, J.-P. Cerri has discovered examples of generalised Euclidean number fields and of 2-stage norm-Euclidean number fields in degree greater than 2 [25].
+Using new theoretical ideas and his novel algorithmic approach, J.-P. Cerri has discovered examples of generalised Euclidean number fields and of 2-stage norm-Euclidean number fields in degree greater than 2 [23].
 These notions, extending the link between usual Euclideanity and principality of the ring of integers of a number field had already received much attention before; however, examples were only known for quadratic fields.
-In joint work with Mark van Hoeij (Florida State), Jürgen Klüners (Paderborn), and Allan Steel (Sydney), K. Belabas has proved the polynomial time complexity of the now standard algorithm of van Hoeij (as extended by Belabas) to factor univariate polynomials over number fields, and in particular over the rational numbers [13].
-The same approach also yields polynomial time complexity results for bivariate polynomials over a finite field.
+The algorithms developed by J.-P. Cerri for totally real fields are currently being generalised by P. Lezowski to arbitrary number fields.